- Counting calories doesn’t keep track of nutrients

 When I stopped eating rice cakes, Melba toast, pretzels, diet pop and other factory foods and started eating at my school cafeteria, I lost weight.
 But eating fresh food wasn’t the only change I made when I joined the meal plan.

-Why do balanced meals help you reach and maintain a healthy weight?
+Why do balanced meals help you unlock your HAPPY weight?

 But counting calories doesn’t keep track of nutrients.